dvshnkr/mle/src/linear-models/linear-modeling.md

 For instance, the co-efficient of 0.05 for TV spending means that increasing spending on TV advertising by $1 would increase sales by 0.05 units *given that* spending on Radio and Newspaper advertising is not impacted.
 The **assumption that the predictors are not correlated** is important to keep in mind, and is often not the case in the real world.
 For example, there might be an overall advertising budget which dictates spending on different channels.

-This is a nice segue into the next section, where we will discuss the `Lasso` model which can help identify the most important predictors from our data.
+This is a nice segue into the next section, where we will discuss the `Lasso` model which can help identify the most important (uncorrelated) predictors from our data.

 ### Regularisation